Chymoss/GATK-workflow/README.md

-These files are routinely used in NGS workflow
-Juputer Notebooks based on bash kernel
+These files are routinely used in NGS workflow (Juputer Notebooks based on bash kernel, nbconvert to .sh script)